Bread Street Kitchen: History

 The restaurant cost £3 million, and the opening was delayed by a year and was subsequently expected to open on 26 September 2011.
 A week prior to that date, Gordon Ramsay posted on Twitter, "Holy Crap 1 week to go !
 Not to sure if we are going to make it on time ,Tasting starts tomorrow YUM".
 It actually opened on 26 October, located near St Paul's Cathedral in London, inside the One New Change retail and office development across two floors.
 It is next door to one of Jamie Oliver's Barbecoa restaurants.
 The interior of the restaurant was fitted out by Russell Sage Studios using reclaimed materials and exposed concrete struts.

-It was announced in June 2014 that Ramsay intends to replicate Bread Street Kitchen in a new restaurant in Hong Kong, due to open in the following September.
+It was announced in June 2014 that Ramsay intended to replicate Bread Street Kitchen in a new restaurant in Hong Kong, due to open in the following September.

-On 23 June 2015 Gordon Ramsay officially opened Bread Street Kitchen in Singapore, at Marina Bay Sands.
-This marks his first foray into Asia.
-On 4 June 2015 Gordon Ramsay announced he will be opening Bread Street Kitchen in Atlantis, The Palm Dubai during the autumn of 2015.
+On 23 June 2015 Gordon Ramsay officially opened Bread Street Kitchen in Singapore, at Marina Bay Sands, and in October 2015 opened Bread Street Kitchen in Atlantis, The Palm Dubai.

 After spending three years in Lan Kwai Fong, Bread Street Kitchen Hong Kong has moved into a prime real-estate space atop The Peak at The Peak Galleria in February 2019.